BIGJRA/BIGJRA.github.io/rejuv.md

 Every turn you attack Aelita she gets a massive attack/special attack boost.
-Furthermore, she likes to use powerful doubles moves, meaning every turn she might knock out both yours and Erin’s Pokémon.
+Furthermore, she likes to use powerful doubles moves, meaning every turn she might knock out both yours and Erin’s Pokemon.
 Luckily Erin does help here: for example, her Absol uses super effective Superpower and has a Focus Sash.
 The key is to slow it down enough that you can overwhelm it with super effective attacks once the 3 shields are